All Episodes

 He didn't act.

-He didn't hit him.
+He didn't hit them.

 He didn't act.

-American contractors killed, he acted.
+American contractors killed.

-Now, if you listen to the cartoon caricature that the media and the Democrats painted Donald Trump, American people saw a president in control and very restrained, in my humble opinion.
+Now, if you listen to the cartoon caricature that the media and the Democrats painted Donald Trump, the American people saw a president in control and very restrained, in my humble opinion.

 Yours.